idaholab/moose/modules/doc/content/getting_started/installation/wsl.md

 When starting VcXsrv, options for the server can be adjusted.
 In general, the default options are adequate, except for the following:

-- Un-check "Native opengl".
-We have found better performance instructing VcXsrv to use software rendering over native OpenGL.
 - Check "Disable access control".
 This allows the WSL instance to open windows via VcXsrv without requiring an authorization protocol.